NobleChicken97/SmartNav/README.md

 - 💬 Ask questions in [Discussions](https://github.com/NobleChicken97/SmartNav/discussions)

 ---
-Role-Based access is being worked on currently.
-Kindly wait.
 **⭐ If you find this project helpful, please consider giving it a star!**

-## Frontend Docker/NGINX notes
-- NGINX runs as non-root in the container; we set PID to /tmp and avoid mounting /var/run as tmpfs so nginx can write its PID file.
-See rontend/nginx-main.conf and the tmpfs settings in docker-compose.yml.